Brenden-Smith/FooDood/documents/prd.md

 - As a user, I want to be able to find a place to eat that is close to me and has food that I like to eat.
 - As a user, I want to have an easy way to find a place to eat.
-- As a user, I want to discover local restauraunts to try.
+- As a user, I want to discover local restaurants to try.
 - As a user, I want to be able to share new dishes with friends.

 ## Data Usage